Human Development and Family Science

 Programs are 36 credit hours and are structured to provide students with an integration of theoretical perspectives, empirical research training (MS only), and practical experiences.

-About the Online Certificate Programs
+About the Graduate Certificate Programs

 H_D_FS 1234: Successful Adulting